yabwe/medium-editor/README.md

 * __anchorPreviewHideDelay__: time in milliseconds to show the anchor tag preview after the mouse has left the anchor tag.
 Default: 500
 * __buttons__: the set of buttons to display on the toolbar.
 Default: ['bold', 'italic', 'underline', 'anchor', 'header1', 'header2', 'quote']
 * __buttonLabels__: type of labels on the buttons.
 Values: 'fontawesome', `{'bold': '<b>b</b>', 'italic': '<i>i</i>'}`.
 Default: false
-* __checkLinkFormat__: enables/disables check for http on anchor links.
+* __checkLinkFormat__: enables/disables check for common URL protocols on anchor links.
 Default: false
 * __cleanPastedHTML__: cleans pasted content from different sources, like google docs etc. Default: false
 * __delay__: time in milliseconds to show the toolbar or anchor tag preview.
 Default: 0
 * __diffLeft__: value in pixels to be added to the X axis positioning of the toolbar.
 Default: 0